IBM/portieris/POLICIES.md

 For each `container` in the pod that is being considered for admission, a [vulnerability status](https://cloud.ibm.com/apidocs/container-registry/va#imagestatusquerypath) report is retrieved for the `image` that is specified by the container.

-The optional `account` parameter specifies the IBM Cloud account where exemptions are fetched from for image matching the policy repository name.
+The optional `account` parameter specifies the IBM Cloud account from where exemptions are retreived for images that match the policy repository name.

 If the report returns an overall status of `OK`, `WARN`, or `UNSUPPORTED` the pod is allowed.
 In the event of any other status, or any error condition, the pod is denied.